Alex Balcoba

-Alex Balcoba, Sr. (c.
+Alex Balcoba Sr. (c.
 1961 – 27 May 2016) was a Filipino crime journalist for Brigada Mass Media Corporation Weekly tabloid in Quiapo, Manila, Philippines, and was also known as the deputy director at the Manila Police District Press Corp.
-He was killed outside a watch repair shop that his family owns in Quiapo which allegedly took place due to a personal or business-related dispute.
+He was killed outside a watch repair shop that his family owns in Quiapo.
 He was one of the many journalist killed in the Philippines in 2016.
 The case gained international attention after Mayor Rodrigo Duterte was elected president.

 Personal life

 Balcoba, a 55-year-old reporter, was born in the Philippines and was living in Quiapo, Manila with his wife, Florabella Balcoba who is a teacher.
 Alex and Florabella had owned a watch repair shop together with the help of their son.
-Balcoba's remains were cremated on May 29, 2016, in Caloocan.
+Balcoba's remains were cremated on 29 May 2016, in Caloocan.

 Career

 Balcoba was a veteran reporter who worked to cover local news about crime and police brutality.
 He had been working as a journalist since the 1990s.
 Balcoba was also known for being the district deputy at the Manila police district, this is what helped get him into reporting the local crime for Brigada Mass Media Corporation.
 The Philippines is known for its forthright press and is one of the worst countries in terms of protection for journalists.